 When is email the best choice?

-While it is clear that phone calls are still the most effective means of communication for contact centres, there are cases in which email can provide better results, or even boost the efficiency of your contact centre.
+While it is clear that phone calls are still the most effective means of communication for contact centers, there are cases in which email can provide better results, or even boost the efficiency of your contact center.
 Here are a few situations when sending a written message is advantageous to a phone conversation:

-- Sales and offers: customers often get in touch with contact centres to request information about a product or service.
-While a phone call is the perfect way to answer a customer’s questions immediately, a follow-up email with a personalised offer after a conversation can be a great way to keep the customer’s focus on the product or service, and boost potential sales.
+- Sales and offers: customers often get in touch with contact centers to request information about a product or service.
+While a phone call is the perfect way to answer a customer’s questions immediately, a follow-up email with a personalized offer after a conversation can be a great way to keep the customer’s focus on the product or service, and boost potential sales.